sam-truscott/tinker-kernel/README.md

 * sos1 was essentially a framebuffer - and a very broken scheduler
 * sos2 was a proper multitasking scheduler with dynamic memory support
 * sos3 was where I refactored it to be more OO and do some initial mmu work
+* tinker was renamed from sos3!

-sos3 is:
+tinker is:
 * limited
 * probably wrong